marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   It can be deselected by specifying :option:`-fno-frontend-optimize`.

-.. index:: frontend-loop-interchange

-.. index:: loop interchange, Fortran
+.. index:: frontend-loop-interchange, loop interchange, Fortran

 .. option:: -ffrontend-loop-interchange